Effective teaching: 10 tips on what works and what doesn’t

 9. Learning should be hard at first

-One finding that may surprise you is that approaches that appear to make learning harder in the short term can actually lead to students retaining more information in the long term.
+One finding that may surprise you is that approaches that appear to make learning harder in the short term can lead to students retaining more information in the long term.
 Elizabeth Ligon Bjork, professor at the University of Michigan, and Robert Bjork, professor at the University of California, said that varying the type of tasks you ask pupils to do improves retention even though it makes learning harder initially.

 10. Build relationships with colleagues and parents